ivactcat/northwind_project/README.md

           northwind/: ( containing the Northwind database.)

-    Consultations/ (SQL queries for various aspects of the business.)
+    SQL Queries/ (SQL queries for various aspects of the business.)

           sales_and_product.sql (Queries focusing on sales and product performance metrics.)